DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 - `objkey` : the primary key of the object affected by the event

-- `eventattrs` : a dictionnary containing the new object attributes.
+- `eventattrs` : a dictionary containing the new object attributes.
 Its content depends upon the event type :
   - `added` / `recycled` events : contains all object attributes names as key, and their respective values as value
   - `modified` event : always contains three keys :
     - `added` : attributes that were previously unset, but now have a value.
 Attribute names as key, and their respective values as value